 #Frequently Asked Questions

-#Can I back up my iPhone without Wi-Fi?
+Can I back up my iPhone without Wi-Fi?

-#How long should an iPhone backup take?
+How long should an iPhone backup take?

-#What does “iPhone backup failed” actually mean?
+What does the iPhone backup failed error actually mean?

-#Is iCloud backup safe?
+Is iCloud backup encrypted and safe?